 This is especially important for candidates that have been working in lactation for a while.
 As Marie often says, "This is a GLOBAL exam!"
 And, because it is global, you must be prepared to answer questions about topics you may never face in your practice.
 Additionally, you must know the standard recommendations for dealing with lactation management issues, not the way your hospital or clinic does it.
 You must be able to sort out the right "exam response" vs. what is right in your day-to-day practice.
 Keep this in mind as you prepare.

 When you are ready, there are many companies out there with exam prep materials.
 Do your research and find the best one for you.
-We offer our own selection of review courses, practice exams, drill questions, and Marie's live one-day seminar, Picture Perfect, which helps you learn how to analyze those pesky images on the exam.
+We offer our own selection of review courses, practice exams, drill questions, and Marie Biancuzzo's Guide to Decoding Lactation Photos: A Continuing Education Workbook Course, which helps you learn how to analyze those pesky images on the exam.

 Scores are released about 3 months after the exam and are highly anticipated.
 Know when your scores are due and watch for the notice.
 If you pass, you are immediately an IBCLC and your dream is complete!

 Every year, approximately 500 people fail the exam.
 So, if this happens to you, remember that you are not alone.
 Don't give up and don't be afraid to reach out for help.
 Go back to the company that provided your exam prep tools and let them know you did not pass.
 Some companies, like Breastfeeding Outlook, have programs to help their clients get back on their feet and try again.
 Marie puts a lot of effort into helping those that have failed the exam, whether they were our customers, or not.
 Remember how much time, energy, effort, and money you have put into your dream already and don't give up on it easily.